Over time, the worth of a home will go up and down.

-But, in real estate there are no "sure things".
+But, in real estate there are no guarantees.

-When your house appreciates you have more resources to borrow against, and you get a better profit when you sell.
+When your home appreciates you have a larger asset to borrow against, and you'll realize a larger profit when you sell.

-Property values in Lexington rise and fall for many different reasons, so how will you know what you're purchasing this year won't depreciate the day after you close?
+Property values in Lexington rise and fall for numerous reasons, so how will you know what you're investing in this year won't depreciate the day after you close?

-The most important element to consider is that you choose a REALTOR® in Lexington who understands the factors that affect local prices.
+It's imperative that you pick an agent in Lexington who knows the factors that affect local prices.

-Many think that the economy is the most influential factor affecting real estate appreciation.
+The economy is believed to be the number one factor impacting real estate appreciation.

-Access to services - Many consumers prefer to live in regions with the most conducive amenities for families to succeed, like a close proximity to schools, jobs, and work.
+Access to services - Many of us decide to live in areas with the most accommodating elements for homes to grow, like a close proximity to schools and work.